How to Align Sales and Marketing: A Guide to Smarketing

 What Is Sales and Marketing Alignment

-Alignment between sales and marketing has several components for a shared funnel that brings both departments to the seamless execution of a shared strategy:
+Alignment between sales and marketing is crucial in ABM marketing implementation.
+As a cross-collaboration method, it has several components for a shared funnel that brings both departments to the seamless execution of a shared strategy:

 Create a Unified Customer Journey